ralflorent/namefully-docs/versioned_docs/version-1.1.0/syntax.md

 But you don't want to spend your time parsing, validating, and finally constructing this yourself.
 After all, why would you need to use this utility when you could do it yourself?
-For this reason, `namefully` provides a full name builder, `FullnameBuilder`, that uses a chaining method to build this core JSON signature.
+For this reason, `namefully` provides a full name builder, `FullnameBuilder`, that uses a chaining method to build this core JSON object.

 **Example:**